ansible-middleware/crossdc-rhsso-workshop/instructions/05-deploying-sso.md

 ```

-Next [Step 6](./06-create-sso-realm.md) will deploy the application.
+Next [Step 6](./06-create-sso-realm.md) will configure an Authentication Realm.